josealberto-arcos-sanchez/r-scikit-learn/README.md

 <br>

-And that's it!!!
+And that's it!
 Play a bit with this and give me some feedback.
-Is creating a package worth the effort?